 If your employer used a template agreement from another state, there's a strong chance it doesn't satisfy Louisiana's parish-specification requirement and is therefore void.

-If you're negotiating a severance agreement, Louisiana's strict framework gives you substantial leverage — many non-competes are technically defective, and the employer may prefer to release a questionable restriction rather than litigate its validity.
+If you're negotiating a severance agreement, Louisiana's strict framework gives you substantial leverage, as many non-competes are technically defective, and the employer may prefer to release a questionable restriction rather than litigate its validity.